 Build a Container

-build is the “Swiss army knife” of container creation.
-You can use
+build command is the “Swiss army knife” of container creation.

-it to download and assemble existing containers from external resources
+You can use it to download and assemble existing containers from

-containers between the formats supported by SingularityCE.
-And you can
+between the formats supported by SingularityCE.
+And you can use it in

 build command accepts a target as input and produces a container